Eddie Flynn: North America

 After emigrating to Canada, Flynn continued his outstanding soccer career.
 He joined the East End Canadians, of the National Soccer League, Toronto, Canada, in about 1949.
 Here, he shared goaltending duties with Norm Briley.

-In 1950, Flynn was Goalie for Ulster United (also known as the "Redhanders"), also of the National Soccer League Toronto Canada.
+In 1950, Flynn was Goalie for Toronto Ulster United FC (also known as the "Redhanders"), also of the National Soccer League Toronto Canada.
 In 1950, Flynn was selected as spare goalie for the Ontario All-Stars match against the English Internationals.

 In September 1950, Flynn emigrated from Canada to the United States, where he continued to shine as a goalie.
 In 1951, Flynn played Goalie for the New York Americans.
 In the spring of 1951, the Americans became the first United States soccer club to travel to Bermuda, where they played a series of exhibition games against Bermudan teams.
 The Americans returned from this five-game tour undefeated.

 While a member of the New York Americans, Flynn was selected in May 1952 to play against Manchester United as Goalie for the New York Select/All Stars team.

 In June 1952, Flynn was in goal as the New York Americans played in the finals of the Lewis Cup against the Philadelphia Nationals at Yankee Stadium.
 The Americans lost 2–1.

 In the fall of 1952, Flynn played in goal for the Brooklyn Hispano, New York, and in the spring of 1953, he was Goalie for Hakoah, New York, where he finished out his career on a high note.
 Hakoah upset the Newark Portuguese in Duffy Cup play 2–0 with Flynn's help in the net.

 Flynn retired from professional soccer at the end of the 1953 season.

 Personal life

 Flynn, born and raised in Corduff, County Dublin, Ireland, was the youngest of 13 children (4 girls and 9 boys).
 His parents were Thomas Flynn and Catherine Coote.
 On 28 December 1948, he married Violet Pollock (1918–2016) in West Paterson, New Jersey, USA.
 They have one daughter, Tara.
-Flynn died at the age of 82 on 6 March 2002 in Collegeville, PA.
+Flynn.
+Eddie died at the age of 82 on 6 March 2002 in Collegeville, PA.